Skip to content

 Mobile Binary Analysis

 On iOS, all app code is compiled to native ARM64 binaries.
-Ghidra can load Mach-O executables directly, enabling comprehensive analysis of iOS apps without jailbreak.
-Combined with Frida for runtime instrumentation, you can validate your static analysis findings dynamically.
+Ghidra loads Mach-O executables directly, so you can analyze iOS apps without a jailbreak.

 Debugging and Dynamic Analysis